Existence, uniqueness and smoothness of a solution for 3D Navier-Stokes equations with any smooth initial velocity. A priori estimate of this solution: Introduction

 \textbf{Fourth stage} (section 6).
 The properties of the matrix integral operators of the integral equation were obtained.

 \textbf{Fifth stage} (section 7).
 A priori estimate of the solution is presented by using the properties of the matrix integral operators and the direct and inverse Fourier transform.

 \textbf{Sixth stage} (section 8).
 The existence and uniqueness of the solution of the Cauchy problem for the 3D Navier-Stokes equations is proved through the development of the ideas and approaches used to obtain a priori estimate of the solution.
-Then an approximate solution of the 3D Navier-Stokes equations is obtained.
-The solution of the Cauchy problem for the 3D Navier-Stokes equations is presented also.

 \textbf{Seventh stage} (section 8).
 By using a priori estimate of the solution of the Cauchy problem for the 3D Navier-Stokes equations \cite{oL69,LK63}, we show that the energy of the whole process has a finite value for any $t$ in $[0,\infty)$.